 Put Your Phone Away

-Keep your phone in your purse, pocket, or at the least, face down and off on the table.
+Best advice for phone etiquette on a date is keep your phone in your purse, pocket, or at the least, face down and off on the table.
 Responding to texts, phone calls or checking social media alerts while on a date shows that you’re not fully interested in what the other person has to say.
 It’s perfectly fine if you want to show your date a photo or video on your phone, but that’s the only time you should ever pull it out.

 Don’t Be Judgy